benf549/CARPdock/README.md

 ```
 ____

-### Debugging Suggestions:

-If it appears that certain regions of your input backbone are not being explored sufficiently check the value of the `alpha` parameter.
-Use the provided `visualize_hull.ipynb` notebook to check for gaps in the test points.
-Try increasing from 9.0 to 100.0 if not using helical bundles this will not have much an effect on computational overhead.

 ### Suggested workflow:

 If you need a starting ligand conformer we would suggest generating a set of conformer candidates by clustering structures from crystallographic data in either the PDB or CSD (Cambridge Structural Database),